 Another option would be using a wildcard exemption—an exemption you can use for any asset of your choosing, although some states limit wildcard use to certain property.
 But again, wildcard exemption amounts vary significantly between states, and some don't offer a wildcard at all.
 Finally, the federal bankruptcy exemptions include a reasonably substantial wildcard exemption.
 Still, you'd have to live in one of the handfuls of states that allow a filer to use the federal exemptions in place of the state exemptions to use this approach.

-When you take out a 401k loan, that money no longer earns a return.
-Also, not paying back your loan can result in heavy penalties and negative tax consequences.
-Consider talking to a financial advisor and evaluating all other alternatives before borrowing against your 401k.
+While a 401k loan can be an easy and convenient way to obtain money, it also has drawbacks.
+When you take out a 401k loan, that money no longer earns a return, other than the percentage you pay yourself over time.
+Also, not paying back your loan can result in hefty penalties and adverse tax consequences.
+Consider talking to a financial advisor and evaluating other alternatives before borrowing against your 401k.

 No one wants to lose property in bankruptcy, but it can happen—especially in Chapter 7.
 Chapter 7 debtors don't have the right to dismiss the case when the trustee wants to take property without first getting permission from the court.
 So it's essential to know how to protect cash and bank accounts in bankruptcy if that's the way you choose to go, as well as any other property before filing your action.
 Ultimately, the most prudent course of action is to consult with a knowledgeable bankruptcy lawyer.